Lakeview, Mississauga

 Lakeview was known for the 4 Sisters, the four smokestacks of the former Lakeview Generating Station.
 They were called the 4 Sisters because the generating plant actually had eight boilers and two boilers were 'sistered' to a common stack.
 The generating station was demolished in 2007, about a year after the four stacks were demolished, which occurred on the morning of June 12, 2006.
-At 493 ft each they were easily the tallest structures in the area.
+At 493 feet (150 metres) tall each they were the tallest structures in the area.

 Along the shore of Lake Ontario, Lakeview is the home of the Port Credit Yacht Club, Lakefront Promenade Marina, Arthur P. Kennedy Water Treatment Plant, and G. E. Booth (Lakeview) Wastewater Treatment Plant.

 The area is also home to the Lakeview Branch Library, and two high schools: Cawthra Park Secondary School, and St. Paul Secondary School.
 (A third, Gordon Graydon Memorial Secondary School, closed.)
-Many parks run along Lake Ontario, including well-lit baseball diamonds used by many junior leagues.
+Many parks run along Lake Ontario, including lit baseball diamonds used by many junior leagues.

 History

-Lakeview is part of the Mississauga Purchase of 1806, lands acquired by the Crown from the Mississauga First Nation.
+Lakeview is within the Mississauga Purchase of 1806, lands acquired by the Crown from the Mississauga First Nation.
 Portions of the eastern section of the Lakeview was part of the Colonel Smith Tract, which was added to lands Colonel Samuel Smith had acquired in 1801 in neighbouring Etobicoke.
 The area later became Toronto Township which was restructured into the Town of Mississauga in 1968.

 Lakeview was the site of the Long Branch Armory, which included a rifle range, training facilities and the Long Branch Aerodrome, the first commercial air training airport in Canada.
 The airport was run by the Curtiss Aviation School, and was located west of the namesake Long Branch neighbourhood in Toronto.
 The Lakeview location is documented by the presence of Aviation Road running south off Lakeshore Road just west of Cawthra Road.
 The site is further acknowledged by a historic plaque.
-The site was home for several World War II arms and munitions plants during World War II.
-One large munitions factory in Lakeview was staffed almost exclusively by women during World War II.
+The site was home for several arms and munitions manufacturing plants during World War II.
+One large munitions factory in Lakeview was staffed almost exclusively by women during the war.